On some nonadmissible smooth irreducible representations of $\mathrm{GL}_2$: Introduction

 \begin{thm} Let $p>2$.
 There exists a smooth absolutely irreducible $\GL_2(\Q_{p^3})$-representation over $\F_{p^3}$ which is not admissible. \end{thm}

 It will be clear from the construction that there are infinitely many such representations.
-Moreover, similar constructions exist for unramified extensions of larger degree, but we content ourselves with describing the simplest example.
+Moreover, similar constructions exist for unramified extensions of larger degree (see Remark \ref{rmk:f=3}), but we content ourselves with describing the simplest example.
+The above result is yet another example of a distinguishing feature of the mod $p$ theory, namely that the theory is very sensitive to the field of definition of the group.

 Admissibility is a desirable property, in part because it implies that the irreducible representation has a central character, admits Hecke eigenvalues for weights, and has an endomorphism ring of finite dimension over the base field. \cite[Question 2, Question 8]{AHHV2} ask whether irreducible mod $p$ representations must have central characters and Hecke eigenvalues.
 The representations that we construct have central characters and Hecke eigenvalues (matching certain supersingular representations), and so we do not answer these questions.
 However, by restricting scalars for a representation we construct, we also prove the following.